gelisam/tarjan/README.md

-This repo is to implement [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) in Agda.
+This repo implements [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) in Agda.
 It's an algorithm which takes a graph and divides it into its strongly-connected components.

 This is inspired from [a challenge from @catnaroek](https://twitter.com/catnaroek/status/1356847771765116928):